pienzwart/compmusic2020/README.md

 ![image of plot](Rplot.1.png)

-To make this more clear, I made a figure of the loudness.
-Here we see that Pim is more specific and I am more diverse and stable.
-Now I understand also the huge standard deviation.
+Unfortunately, this figure won't show up in Github...
+And I don't know why because I tried a many times and I do exactly the same as I did with the other figures.
+So if someone has tips or tricks or knows what I'm doing wrong...

 ![image loudness](loudness violin.png)